How To Unlock Your Capacity To Change

 From the book, “The Art of Possibility,” by Rosamund and Benjamin Zander, “We keep looking so hard for the ‘specific message,’ and yet we are blinded to the fact that the message is all around us, and within us all the time.”

-Realize that you have what you need and you know what to do.
+You have what you need and you know what to do.

 It’s been with you all this time.